Esri/arcgis-enterprise-sdk-resources/Samples/java/soe/simplerestsoewithproperties/ReadMe.md

 # Java simple REST SOE with properties

 This sample illustrates how to develop a REST server object extension (SOE) with properties and a custom property page for ArcGIS Server Manager.
-These properties appear in ArcGIS Server Manager and can be changed by the server administrator.For the Kubernetes ArcGIS Server environment, delete the Resources folder from the sample code and regenerate the SOE specifically for Kubernetes.
+These properties appear in ArcGIS Server Manager and can be changed by the server administrator.

 ![](../../../../images/netsp/NetProps0.png "Java Properties Sample")

 <!--Creating a custom property page requires the knowledge of JavaScript and web forms development using HTML.
 If you are not familiar with JavaScript, you can start from the default properties (`HasManagerPropertiesConfigurationPane = false`) and explore whether the default properties will meet your needs.
 They appear as textboxes in server manager, whereas the custom property page allows more widgets, such as checkbox, drop-down select box, etc., which provides a better user interface for managing those properties.-->